rafaelogic/Job-Board/README.md

 https://github.com/rafaelogic/RESTful-API-and-SPA-Boiler

-###### Note: database in Laravel was not include intentionaly as it is currently in used in a live project
+###### Note: database in Laravel was not included intentionaly as it is currently in used in a live project